robin-raymond/zax.io/ctor-dtor.md

 ### Tricking the compiler to acknowledge a constructor was called

 The compiler will scan the constructor for manual calls to contained type's constructors.
 For ever constructor the compiler sees, the automatic code to construct the contained type is bypassed.
-This can be used to force the compiler to acknowledge externally performed construction/destruction here the compiler would not be able to recognize the external construction/destruction otherwise.
+This can be used to force the compiler to acknowledge externally performed construction/destruction where the compiler would not be able to recognize the external construction/destruction otherwise.

 ````zax
 print : ()(...) = {